-Table 7.30: ModifyQueueEntryParams Element
+Table 7.27: ModifyQueueEntryParams Element (Sheet 2 of 2)

-NAME DATA TYPE DESCRIPTION GangName ?
-NMTOKEN Name of the gang that all QueueEntry items selected by the QueueFilter SHALL be moved to. @GangName SHALL NOT be specified unless @Operation = "SetGang".
-If @Operation = "SetGang" and @GangName is not specified, the selected QueueEntry items SHALL be removed from its current gang.
-NextQueueEntryID ?
+NAME DATA TYPE DESCRIPTION NextQueueEntryID ?
 NMTOKEN QueueEntry/@QueueEntryID of the queue entry that SHALL be positioned directly behind the queue entries that are selected by QueueFilter.
 If more than one QueueEntry is selected, the ordering of these elements in the resulting queue is implementation dependent.
 Not more than one of @NextQueueEntryID, @PrevQueueEntryID @Position or @Priority SHALL be specified. @NextQueueEntryID SHALL NOT be specified unless @Operation="Move".
 Operation enumeration The operation that SHALL be preformed on the queue entries that are selected by QueueFilter .
-Allowed value is from: Table 7.31 Operation Attribute Values.
+Allowed value is from: Table 7.28 Operation Attribute Values.
 Position ? integer Position in the queue where the queue entries that are selected by QueueFilter SHALL be moved to.
 Note: The position is based on the queue before modification.
 Thus if a queue entry is moved back in the queue, its final position is one lower than specified in @Position .
 If more than one QueueEntry is selected, the ordering of these elements in the resulting queue is implementation dependent.
 Not more than one of @NextQueueEntryID , @PrevQueueEntryID , @Position or @Priority SHALL be specified. @Positon SHALL NOT be specified unless @Operation="Move" .
-PrevQueueEntryID?
+PrevQueueEntryID ?
 NMTOKEN ID of the queue entry that SHALL be positioned directly in front of the entry.
 If more than one QueueEntry is selected, the ordering of these elements in the resulting queue is implementation dependent.
 Not more than one of @NextQueueEntryID , @PrevQueueEntryID @Position or @Priority SHALL be specified. @PrevQueueEntryID SHALL NOT be specified unless @Operation="Move" .
-Priority ? integer New priority of the QueueEntry elements that are selected by QueueFilter .
+Priority? integer New priority of the QueueEntry elements that are selected by QueueFilter .
 Priority is a number from 0 to 100, where "0" = lowest priority and "100" = maximum priority.
 If more than one QueueEntry is selected, the ordering of these elements in the resulting queue is implementation dependent.
 Not more than one of @NextQueueEntryID , @PrevQueueEntryID @Position or @Priority SHALL be specified. @Priority SHALL NOT be specified unless @Operation="Move" .
 QueueFilter element This QueueFilter selects the QueueEntry elements that the operation SHALL be applied to.

-Table 7.31: Operation Attribute Values (Sheet 1 of 2)
+Table 7.28: Operation Attribute Values (Sheet 1 of 2)